-For complaints against an employee, the Discrimination, Harassment or Retaliation Complaint Procedure (http://www.jccc.edu/about/leadership-governance/policies/personnel/employee-complaints-and-discipline/procedure-discrimation-harassment-retaliation.html) will be used.
+For complaints of sexual misconduct against an employee, the Employee Discrimination, Harassment or Retaliation Complaint Operating Procedure 420.01 (jccc.edu/about/leadership-governance/policies/personnel/employee-complaints-and-discipline/procedure-discrimation-harassment-retaliation.html) will be used.

-For complaints against a third party, the matter will be referred to JCCC PD or local law enforcement for investigation.
+For complaints against a third party, the matter will be referred to the Campus Police or local law enforcement for investigation.
 JCCC Student Services will take any necessary action in the best interest of the victim during the pendency of the investigation.

-In all complaints of alleged Sexual Misconduct, regardless of whether the complainant wishes to pursue Formal Resolution, Informal Resolution or no resolution of any kind, the College will undertake an appropriate impartial inquiry and take such prompt and effective action as is reasonably practicable under the circumstances to support and protect the complainant, including taking appropriate interim steps before the final outcome of complaint.
-The College may impose a "no contact" order, which typically will include a directive that the parties refrain from having contact with one another, directly or through proxies, whether in person or via electronic means, pending the investigation.
-The College also may take any further protective action that it deems appropriate concerning the interaction of the parties both during the Investigation and as part of the outcome of the Investigation, including, without limitation, directing appropriate College officials to alter the students' academic and/or college employmentarrangements, and if possible, working with the individuals involved to alter transportation or living arrangements (Note: JCCC does not provide housing or transportation for the general student/employee population, so alteration of these arrangements is subject to the cooperation of third parties).
-When taking steps to separate the complainant and the accused, the College will seek to minimize unnecessary or unreasonable burdens on either party.
-Violation(s) of the College's directive and/or protective actions will constitute related offenses that may lead to additional disciplinary action.
+Regardless of whether the complainant wishes to pursue Formal Resolution, Informal Resolution or no resolution of any kind, the College will undertake an appropriate impartial inquiry and take such prompt and effective action as is reasonably practicable under the circumstances to support, including taking appropriate supportive measure and interim steps, as applicable, before the final outcome of complaint.
+As allowed by law and College policy, the College may impose a "no contact" order, which typically will include a directive that the parties refrain from having contact with one another, directly or through proxies, whether in person or via electronic means, pending the investigation.
+The College also may take any further protective action that it deems appropriate concerning the interaction of the parties both during the Investigation and as part of the outcome of the Investigation, including, without limitation, directing appropriate College officials to alter the students' academic and/or college employment arrangements, and if possible, working with the individuals involved to alter transportation or living arrangements (Note: JCCC does not provide housing or transportation for the general student/employee population, so alteration of these arrangements is subject to the cooperation of third parties).
+When taking steps to separate the complainant and the respondent, the College will seek to minimize unnecessary or unreasonable burdens on either party.
+Violation(s) of the College's directive and/or protective actions will constitute related offenses that may lead to additional disciplinaryaction.

-Regardless of the specific complaint investigation procedures utilized by the College, the victim and the accused will be entitled to the same opportunities to have timely notice of any meetings/interviews scheduled with them and access to information discussed, as well as the same opportunities to have others present during a disciplinary proceeding (including an advisor of their choice), and both the victim and the accused are entitled to be simultaneously notified in writing of the outcome of the disciplinary proceeding, JCCC's appeal procedures, any subsequent change to the outcome of the disciplinary proceeding and the date the results are considered final.
+Regardless of the specific complaint investigation procedures utilized by the College, the complainant and the respondent will be entitled to the same opportunities to have timely notice of any meetings/interviews scheduled with them and access to information discussed, as well as the same opportunities to have others present during a disciplinary proceeding (including an advisor of their choice), and both the complainant and the respondent are entitled to be simultaneously notified in writing of the outcome of the disciplinary proceeding, JCCC's appeal procedures, any subsequent change to the outcome of the disciplinary proceeding and the date the results are considered final.

 Duty to Report.
-All supervisory employees of the College holding a designated supervisory position (as determined by the listing maintained in Human Resources for Supervisor Evaluation purposes) and others as specifically designated by the College shall have a duty to report to one of JCCC's Title IX Coordinators any suspected Sexual Misconduct involving a student or employee of which they become aware.
-All other employees with direct knowledge of such conduct are encouraged to report knowledge of any suspected Sexual Misconduct involving a student or employee.
+All supervisory employees of the College holding a designated supervisory position (as determined by the listing maintained in Human Resources for Supervisor Evaluation purposes) and others as specifically designated by the College shall have a duty to report to one of JCCC's Title IX Coordinators any suspected Sexual Harassment or sexual misconduct involving a student or employee of which they become aware.
+All other employees with direct knowledge of such conduct are encouraged to report knowledge of any suspected Sexual Harassment or sexual misconduct involving a student or employee.